Are we failing our youngest dual language learners?: New data insights on child care language environments

 The science may be clear, but is it guiding real-world practice?

-Dr. Dina Castro, director of the Boston University Institute for Early Childhood Well-Being and an authority on young dual language learners, has a clear-cut answer: No. In a webinar hosted by The Hunt Institute, she said, “It seems like the practices and policies in early childhood care and education are not necessarily supporting or following the science in the way that it should.”
+Dr. Dina Castro, director of the Boston University Institute for Early Childhood Well-Being and an authority on children who are DLLs, has a clear-cut answer: No. In a webinar hosted by The Hunt Institute, she said, “It seems like the practices and policies in early childhood care and education are not necessarily supporting or following the science in the way that it should.”

-Or as the U.S. Department of Health and Human Services and the U.S. Department of Education put it in a joint policy statement about dual language learners: “[T]here is a mismatch between the learning experiences these children need to meet their potential, and the quality of experiences they are currently receiving.”
+Or as the U.S. Department of Health and Human Services and the U.S. Department of Education put it in a joint policy statement about children who are DLLs: “[T]here is a mismatch between the learning experiences these children need to meet their potential, and the quality of experiences they are currently receiving.”

 “When it comes to addressing inequitable learning opportunities, promoting language development for children who use heritage languages is among the most important things we can do.”